BloomTechBackend/bd-team-project-team-bitcoooonnect/project_documents/design_document_copy.md

 ## 1. Problem Statement

-It's hard to track crypto currencies that you own, because they're on different exchanges whether they be centralizes or decentralized.
+It's hard to track cryptocurrencies that you own, because they're on different centralized exchanges or stored in different wallets.

 ## 2. Top Questions to Resolve in Review